uiowaSEP2025/sep2025-project-team_002/README.md

 EMAIL_PWD=***
 ```
 #### Frontend Configuration
-Navigate to the `frontend/` directory and create a `.env` file with:
+Navigate to the `frontend/` directory and create:

 - Development Environment (.env):